JonasPrimbs/movesense-ble-ecg-firmware/MIGRATION.md

     ```APPINFO_VERSION("1.0.0");```
     ```APPINFO_COMPANY("Movesense");```

-    - Check application info reading the path */Appinfo*
+    - Check application info by reading the path */Appinfo*
     - There is also possibility to check if optional modules are enabled.
 	Response example: